-Nuclear medicine scans are imaging tests that use special cameras and a radioactive substance, known as a tracer, to create pictures of your heart.
+Nuclear Stress Tests are imaging tests that use special cameras and a radioactive substance, known as a tracer, to create pictures of your heart.
 These pictures will allow your doctor to see the function and distribution of blood flow to your heart muscle.
 They will also help screen for coronary artery disease.

 Non-invasive diagnostic imaging is also used to provide images of the heart muscle, valves, veins and arteries.
 Imaging technologies include magnetic resonance angiography (MRA), computed tomography angiography (CTA), traditional X-rays and echocardiograms.

-If a heart screening exam such as an electrocardiogram (ECG) or stress test suggests you may have a heart condition, your doctor may order a cardiac catheterization to see how well your heart is working or to open a blocked artery.
-Interventional cardiologists use this procedure to diagnose and treat heart disease using the following techniques:
+If a heart screening exam such as an electrocardiogram (ECG) or stress test suggests you may have a heart condition, your doctor may order other tests to see how well your heart is working, to open a blocked artery, or to fix a heart rhythm problem.

 Angioplasty, also called percutaneous coronary intervention (PCI), is used to open blocked arteries and restore blood flow to your heart muscle.
 During this procedure, a tiny balloon on the end of a catheter is inflated to widen your artery by pushing plaque against the artery wall.